 - Ear, nose and eye medical conditions

-- Asthma, diabetes and sickle cell
+- Asthma, diabetes

 - Febrile convulsions